 Where charities did present expenses by function in their AFRs, 96% made the required separate disclosure regarding depreciation, amortisation and employee expenses (or did not need to do so).
 This compared favourably to the 83% that did so in 2020.

 The type of AFRs medium and large charities prepare depends on whether the charity is a reporting entity.

 Charities that are reporting entities

-If a charity is a reporting entity, it must submit general purpose financial statements (GPFS) that comply with all applicable Australian Accounting Standards.
+If a charity is a reporting entity, it must submit GPFS that comply with all applicable Australian Accounting Standards.
 The accounting standards issued by the AASB include standards for recognition, measurement and disclosure requirements.

-Our review found that 6% of charities incorrectly selected GPFS-SDR as their financial statement type instead of choosing a full GPFS.
+Our review found that 5% of charities reviewed prepared a GPFS-SDR.
+Of these, 83% incorrectly selected their financial statement type in their Annual Information Statement.

 Charities that are not reporting entities